Electro1512/MetroidAPrime/docs/setup_en.md

 Once you do, follow these steps to connect to the room:

-0. (Optional): If you want the `apmp1` file to automatically open your game for you, then right click any existing `iso` file you have and select "Open With" then browse to and select `Dolphin.exe`
+0. (Optional): If you want the `apmp1` file to automatically open your game for you, navigate to your `Archipelago` installation and edit the `host.yaml` file.
+   - Scroll down to `metroidprime_options` and either set `rom_start` to `true` if ISO files are already associated with Dolphin, or set it to the path to your `Dolphin.exe`.
+   - If `metroidprime_options` isn't in the `host.yaml` yet, click your `apmp1` file and then reopen the `host.yaml` and it should now be there.
 1. Double click the `apmp1` file.
 If you have not done so before, it will ask you what program you want to open it with.
     Click "Choose another program" and browser to your Archipelago directory.
 Select `ArchipelagoLauncher.exe`.
 2. Be patient, after clicking the `apmp1` file, it can take a minute to have the client and patched iso showup
 3. If this is your first time, it will prompt you for an input iso.
 Select your Metroid Prime USA V1.0 (0-00) iso
 4. Once the output iso file appears in the same directory as your `apmp1` file (it should have a name `AP_XXXX.iso`), open it with Dolphin (or if you associated the file type with Dolphin, sit back and enjoy watching the computer do this menial task for you)